alyshav/EsriAppChallenge2018/README.md

 To deploy this app locally, please read SETUP.md in this same folder.

-Notes: This app is best viewed in a desktop web browser.
+Note: This app is best viewed in a desktop web browser.
 If you are on mobile, please select "Request Desktop Site" in your mobile web browser.

 ## Video Submission